Tacit Coordination of Large Language Models: Introduction

+Large Language Models (LLMs)~\cite{brown2020languagemodelsfewshotlearners} are increasingly used as agents in settings where coordination is essential~\cite{zhang2024proagent,ruan2025benchmarking}.
+In search \& rescue, for instance, a human commander, autonomous drones, and LLM-based planners may need to act under time pressure and incomplete information, converging on salient choices such as the last known location of a missing person or a natural rendezvous point.
+Similar dynamics arise in software engineering, automated customer support, and mixed human--AI scheduling.
+In each case, success depends not only on choosing a good action but on anticipating which action will also appear natural to others.

+Focal points matter beyond human--AI interaction.
+Even LLM agents built from different models, prompts, roles, or partial task views may face many equally valid actions, with coordination succeeding only when they converge on the same one.
+This exposes two risks.
+First, if LLM salience diverges from human salience, human--AI coordination may fail when communication is sparse.
+Second, if different LLMs encode different notions of salience, AI--AI coordination may fail even when each agent is individually competent.
+Focal points, therefore, provide a lens for testing whether LLM agents act as rational players, deviate systematically from strict rationality, use higher-order reasoning~\cite{hu2020other,wu2025large}, or reproduce culturally shaped biases~\cite{tao2024cultural}.

-This work investigates the extent to which LLMs are able to successfully coordinate in games of tacit coordination, and how focal points emerge in this context.
-We compare the output of more than $20$ open-source LLMs on tasks that require just \textbf{coordination}, as well as both \textbf{cooperation and competition}, and present the \textbf{first large-scale assessment of tacit collaboration of LLMs}.
-Our results suggest that LLMs naturally coordinate well in both scenarios and at par with humans, if not better; yet, they fail on questions that mask subtle cultural context, revealing biases that we mitigate with three learning-free techniques.
-The code to inspect and replicate all the experiments from the paper is available at \href{https://github.com/EmanueleLM/focal-points}{https://github.com/EmanueleLM/focal-points}.
+This work investigates whether LLMs can coordinate tacitly and how focal points emerge in their behaviour.
+We compare more than $20$ open- and closed-source LLMs on tasks requiring coordination, cooperation, and competition, and present the first large-scale assessment of LLM tacit collaboration and comparison with human choices.
+Our analysis covers standard coordination games and real-world scenarios, including human search \& rescue.
+LLMs often coordinate as well as, or better than, humans; however, they fail on questions involving subtle cultural context, revealing biases that we mitigate using three learning-free techniques.

-The paper is structured as follows.
-We first review the relevant literature on focal points, tacit coordination in AI and machine learning, and cultural biases and saliency in LLMs.
-We then introduce the mathematical framework of focal points and how one can evaluate the ability of LLMs to coordinate.
-We then present quantitative and qualitative results on two datasets for which human data is available.